Halle train collision: Running of a red signal

-The safety investigation carried out by the Belgian Investigation Body for Railway Accidents and Incidents (Organisme d'Enquête sur les Accidents et Incidents Ferroviaires in French; Onderzoeksorgaan voor Ongevallen en Incidenten op het Spoor in Dutch) after the accident established that the signal passed by the Leuven–Braine-le-Comte train was red.
+The safety investigation carried out by the Belgian Investigation Body for Railway Accidents and Incidents (Organisme d'Enquête sur les Accidents et Incidents Ferroviaires in French; Onderzoeksorgaan voor Ongevallen en Incidenten op het Spoor in Dutch) after the crash established that the signal passed by the Leuven–Braine-le-Comte train was red.
 The investigation did not reveal any action from the signal control center that could have caused the signal to be green.
 Moreso, because the signaller had created a path for the train from Quiévrain that would cross the path of the train from Leuven, the interlocking system automatically switched the signal for the train from Leuven to red.
 The Investigation Body did not find any physical defect that could have caused the signal to be green instead of red.
-It did however reveal problems that could have made the signal less visible, but those were not of such nature that they could have caused the accident.
+It did however reveal problems that could have made the signal less visible, but those were not of such nature that they could have caused the crash.

 The prosecutor in the judicial investigation came to the same conclusion as the Investigation Body and charged the driver of the Leuven–Braine-le-Comte train with having involuntarily caused a train wreck, caused by the unauthorized passing of a red signal.

 The train driver still denied running a red signal and held on to his testimony that the signal was green.

 Absence of TBL 1+ safety system

 A second important factor was that the Leuven–Braine-le-Comte train was not yet fitted with the TBL 1+ safety system.
 The TBL 1+ system causes a train to apply emergency braking if it passes a red signal or approaches a red signal too fast to be able to brake in time (> 40 km/h).
 The track in question was fitted with the system.
-If the train would have been fitted with the system as well, it thus would have automatically applied emergency braking upon approaching the red signal too fast and the accident thus may have never happened.
+If the train would have been fitted with the system as well, it thus would have automatically applied emergency braking upon approaching the red signal too fast and the crash thus may have never happened.
 This was identified in both the safety investigation by the Investigation Body as well as in the judicial investigation.
 The NMBS/SNCB and Infrabel had started to equip the trains and rail network with the TBL 1+ system in 2009, but the rollout over the entire network happened slowly.
 Because of this, the prosecutor charged both the NMBS/SNCB and Infrabel with negligence.